resbaz/nectar-cloud-lessons/README.md

 1. [ ] Update this document to reflect the two in one
 1. [ ] Complete the "Train-the-trainers" additions
 1. [ ] As in Software Carpentry, should trainers who submit a GitHub correction get a certificate?

+## Feedback

+### On lesson I:

+    Tim: I haven't done anything yet, so why am I learning about allocations?

+This is tough: logically it should go to the end of the lessons, but then people might leave early, and miss the bits about their allocation expiring after 3 months, and how to extend them.
+Which is important.

+    Fiona: Can the help stuff come later?
+It has been 15 mins and I haven't done anything yet

+We should rejig somehow?

+    Bernard: How do I calculate how many core hours?
+What about location?

+Is this important - or will it confuse some people?

+    Fiona: Can there be some more rationale - what is this going to let me do?
+    Refer back to the applications/ benefits more often

+This should be salted through the lesson a bit more?

+    Fiona: Can all this content on images (maintaining them etc) come later once we've created something?
+    Like the questions & structure but it's a bit abstract

+Part of the rejig?

+    Bernard: No rules appeared when I created a new security group

+This seems to be rather random, and depends on the user.
+We need to dig further and find out what NeCTAR are doing here.

+    Fiona: Should be getting the group to do the activities creating key pairs & security groups along with you

+As part of the rejig, we should perhaps bin the demonstration, and head straight into the checklists?
+I'm a bit nervous about this, as I think less technically able people might like to see it done first.
+Perhaps it's a line call that should be done based on the prowess of the students?
+I'm thinking that we should try both approaches on this demographic and see which is better.

+    Tim: I wasn't able to use my pt account to create a new instance because it had already exceeded its quota.

+We are just going to have to get people like this to pair up with others: the only other way to handle this is to create a special tenancy for the lesson, and then to add people like this to it...